Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

   <li><code>Numbers</code> &mdash; digital circuits.</li>
    <li><code>string</code> and classes are analogue electronics.</li>
   </ul>
-  <p>And generic "markup" is like plugging elements into circuits of a functional plate: I/O, chaining, cascading, ...</p>
+  <p>Generic "markup" is like plugging elements on IO or onto circuits of a functional plate: direct, chaining, cascading, ...</p>
+  <p>And the running code is the current.
+We are back to the roots.</p>
 </td></tr>
 </table>